FEATURED PUBLICATION

 Section 546(e) bars preference actions and constructive fraudulent conveyance actions.
 It also bars actual intent fraudulent conveyance actions that are based on state fraudulent conveyance statutes.
 It does not protect transfers avoidable under the federal actual intent fraudulent conveyance statute, that is, those made within two years before the petition date that are proven to have been made with actual intent to hinder, delay, or defraud creditors, although in those cases certain defendants may still be able to raise safe harbor defenses.

 By its terms section 546(e) bars actions brought by bankruptcy trustees or debtors-in-possession.
 Caselaw has applied section 546(e) to also bar actions brought by creditors under state fraudulent conveyance laws post-bankruptcy (see Tribune, described below).
-In addition, caselaw has interpreted section 546(e) to bar actions based on legal theories that are analogous to barred actions, such as unjust enrichment claims.
+In addition, caselaw has interpreted section 546(e) to bar actions based on legal theories that are analogous to barred actions, such as unjust enrichment claims as well as to actions based on foreign laws that are analogous to barred actions (see Fairfield Sentry, described below).

 Qualifying Transaction